ryman1/keeweb-wiki/FAQ.md

 Q: Is it compatible to KeePass?
 What about KeePassX or other clients?
 A: File format should be 100% compatible but I test integration with KeePass only.
 Other clients should be ok, if not, please, open an issue and it will be fixed.

+### Security
+Q: Is it secure?
+A: The app makes no external requests.
+It doesn't contain and will never contain any statistics collection scripts, analytics, ads and other slow and disturbing stuff like that.
+The single request the app performs is version check which can be disabled in app settings.

 ### Sync
 Q: Why does the app overwrite my files in Dropbox?
 A: Because 2-way sync is [not implemented](https://github.com/antelle/keeweb#known-issues) for now, I'm working on it.